archesproject/arches_rdm_example_project/README.md

 12. (optional) If you ran `yarn start` in the previous step, you will need to open a new terminal window and activate the virutal environment in the new terminal window.

-13. Navigate to the arches_rdm_example_project top-level directory, and install the ontologies, branches, and resource models from the arches-rdm package.
+13. Navigate to the arches_rdm_example_project top-level directory, and install the ontologies, branches, and resource models from the arches-lingo package.
     ```
     python manage.py setup_db
-    python manage.py packages -o load_package -s ../arches-rdm/arches_rdm/pkg --yes -db
+    python manage.py packages -o load_package -s ../arches-lingo/arches_lingo/pkg --yes -db
     ```

 14. In the terminal window that is running the Django server, halt the server and restart it.